 BASL Annual Meeting

-The BASL Annual Meeting takes places in September of each year and this year's Annual Meeting takes place from 20-22nd September at the University of Warwick, Coventry.
+The BASL Annual Meeting takes places in September of each year and the dates and venue for 2018's Annual Meeting will appear here very soon.

 Back to Top